 Step Instructions Results 5.
 Convert to virtual packages.
 First. open the Project Options dialog box and make sure that the Package Creation property is set to App-V 4.6 with AdminStudio.
 Then, use the Application Conversion Wizard to convert the packages to App-V 4.x applications.
 Note • For instructions, see Performing a Conversion Using the Application Conversion Wizard.
 Important • Make sure that you have already performed the steps in Configuring a Virtual Machine before beginning this step.
 When conversion is complete, each virtual package is listed in a tree structure under its original package on the Packages tab.
-Machine Package Results Package Package Package Package Sample Application Source Sample Application Target.
-Sample Application Target.
-Sample Kit.sft 6.
+Machine Package Results Machine Package 6.
 Test launch virtual packages.
 Test the virtual packages by launching them on a virtual machine.
-Note • For instructions, see Performing Automated Testing of App-V Packages.
 Virtual packages launch successfully.
 7. Publish virtual packages to Application Catalog.
 Import the new virtual packages into the Application Catalog.
 Import the new virtual packages into the Application Catalog.
 Import the new virtual packages into the Application Catalog.
 Import the new virtual packages into the Application Catalog.
 Import the new virtual packages into the Application Catalog.
+Import the new virtual packages into the Application Catalog.
 Import the new virtual package into the Application Catalog.
+Import the new virtual package into the new virtual package into the Application Catalog.
 Import the new virtual package into the Application Catalog.
 Import the new virtual package into the Application Catalog.
 Import the new virtual package into the Application Catalog.
 Import the new virtual package into the Application Catalog.
 Import the new virtual package into the Application Catalog.
 Import the new virtual package into the Application Catalog.
 Import the new virtual package into the Application Catalog.
 Import the new virtual package into the Application Catalog.
 Import the new virtual package into the Application Catalog.
 Import the new virtual package into the Application Catalog.
-Import the new virtual package into the Application Catalog.
-Import the new virtual package into the Application Catalog.
-Import the new virtual package into the Application Catalog.
-Import the new virtual package into the Application Catalog.
-Import the new virtual package into the Application Catalog.
-Import the new vi The virtual packages are listed in the Application Manager tree under their associated Application.
+The virtual packages are listed in the Application Manager tree under their associated Application.
 Note • You may need to click Ctrl + R to refresh the Application Catalog tree.